This article will be of use if:

 So, considering the whole process of preparation and the legal work: selling a property in the Netherlands will take around 2 months from start to finish.

 Afterwards, the buyer gets 3 weeks (or whatever period is stated in the offer) to fulfill the conditions.
-When the mortgage is approved, the bank will provide a written bank guarantee for the buying price.
+When the mortgage is approved, the bank will provide a written bank guarantee for the purchase price.

 First of all, it is possible to sell your house with a mortgage on it.
 When the house is sold, the mortgage lender will then require you to pay off the full outstanding amount of the mortgage.
-We speak of surplus value or equity ("overwaarde" in Dutch)when the purchase price is higher than the residual debt.
+We speak of surplus value or equity ("overwaarde" in Dutch) when the purchase price is higher than the residual debt.
 In that case the amount of the surplus value will be deposited into your back account.

 If the property has not yielded enough to repay the amount, a residual debt ("restschuld" in Dutch) arises.
 You can pay off this debt with your own funds.
-If you are planning to take out a new mortgage in the Netherlands (for a new home), you can also co=finance the residual debt.
+If you are planning to take out a new mortgage in the Netherlands (for a new home), you can also co-finance the residual debt.
 In the case of residual debt, always contact the lender.
 If you do not, the bank may block the transfer of the property.

 Are you going to sell your house soon and move to a new home in the Netherlands?
-Many lenders allow you to take your existingmortgage, including the terms and conditions, with you to your new home.
+Many lenders allow you to take your existing mortgage, including the terms and conditions, with you to your new home.
 Such an arrangement is also referred to in Dutch as "verhuisregeling" or "meeneemregeling".
-This can for example be advantageous when you benefit from a low interest rate with your existing mortgage.
+This can, for example, be advantageous when you benefit from a low interest rate with your existing mortgage.

 It is not the case that you can always take your mortgage with you.
 A mortgage is always linked to a particular house.
 When you sell your house, you must therefore make a new mortgage application.
 The lender will look at the value of your new home and examine whether you can borrow the amount with your current salary and assets.
 If this is the case, you can take your old mortgage with you under the same conditions.